This post was first published 2/20/2019 and updated 4/6/2023

 Is anyone else as ready for spring as I am?
 It seems like by the end of February it’s all I can do to stay inside!
 Unfortunately I live in Utah and we still have a few more weeks of winter weather, but that won’t keep me from springtime dreaming!
 This Springtime Showers Mini Quilt is a fun quick sew and will brighten your days until spring arrives outside!
 I used Bloom Where You’re Planted fabric by Lori Holt for Riley Blake designs,but this mini would be darling in any bright fabric.
 This tutorial first appeared on The Polkadot Chair blog last year and I’m re-sharing it here.
+If you are interested in a printable version of this pattern, I have one available in my Etsy shop here: Springtime Showers Mini Quilt Pattern PDF.
+The PDF includes both the umbrella pattern as well as the strawberry pattern I used in this version here.

 I just love the look of scrappy quilts and decided to make this spring mini quilt out of scrappy sawtooth stars.
 I pulled from my stash and matched the colors in the floral print I wanted to use as the background for my umbrellas.